Data-Driven Storytelling

 A study by Standford’s professor Chip Heath (Made to Stick author) found that 63% of people could remember stories, while only 5% could remember statistics.
 Although 2.5 statistics were used on average in the exercise and only 10% of the participants incorporated a story, the stories are what caught people’s attention.

-This shows how important it is to use data storytelling to drive data-driven culture.
-It is invaluable in business because it allows us to see trends, understand problems, or interpret how our website or email marketing campaigns are performing.
+This shows how important it is to use data storytelling to drive a data-driven culture.
+Data storytelling is invaluable in business because it allows us to see trends, understand problems, or interpret how our website or email marketing campaigns are performing.
 Data by itself cannot provide that meaning because it must be understood in the context of the situation.
 Using elements of the story helps us understand the context.

 Here are some additional reasons to use data-driven storytelling as a communication tool:

 In general, organizations can do a lot more and achieve greater results using their data if they understand it better.
-In a Forbes article, Brent Dykes’ author of Effective Data Storytelling: How to Drive Change with Data, Narrative, and Visuals writes,‘’ In 2020, as we enter the next decade of data, you will need more people who are fluent in data.
+In a Forbes article, Brent Dykes’ author of Effective Data Storytelling: How to Drive Change with Data, Narrative, and Visuals, writes,‘’ In 2020, as we enter the next decade of data, you will need more people who are fluent in data.
 Along with increasing the overall data literacy levels of your employees and managers, it is imperative that your company starts developing a cadre of data storytellers who cannot only find insights but share them in clear, meaningful ways.’’

 How Does Storyboarding Help in Data Storytelling